-Thanks to PK Senior Policy Counsel Meredith Rose for her valued input during the process of writing this blog post.
+Thanks to Public Knowledge Senior Policy Counsel Meredith Rose for her valued input during the process of writing this blog post.

 LGBTQ+ arts and expressions are inventive, witty, life-affirming, and commentary-laden.
 As they quickly break into mainstream media, they are attracting the attention of media conglomerate copyright holders who have the power to eradicate this vital subculture with just one auto-sent DMCA notice.

 This blog post showcases three popular queer art forms that highlight the cultural contributions of queer people of color: drag performance, ballroom and vogue culture, and NOLA bounce music.
 Then, the piece confronts the copyright system’s shortcomings in the face of queer arts’ dynamism.
 It concludes by envisioning strategies for the survival and thrival of queer expressions.
 Happy Pride Month and Happy Juneteenth!

 LGBTQ+ Expressions: Drag, Ballroom, and Bounce Music Defined.

 June is here!
 Time to celebrate Pride month when we raise up the legacies and cultural contributions of lesbian, gay, bisexual, transgender, queer, questioning, nonbinary, two-spirit, intersex, asexual, and pansexual people with renewed sensitivity to the advocacy and hardships of queer Black, Indigenous, Latinx, and Asian communities.
 Sexualities other than straight and gender identities other than the conventional binary have been suppressed and invisibilized from mainstream culture.
 But we are beginning to see that change.